K-wachira/rails-movie-app/README.md

 * If movie is watched, liked or added to watch list
 * Record creation, and upsert dates

 ---
-The application handle adding and removing of records from the database as well as authenticating users.
+* Comment ID
+* Comment text
+* Likes
+* Disklikes
+* Comment has spoilers
+* Uerr ID
+* Movie ID

+---
+The Users can.

+* Create accounts
+* Login to previous accounts
+* Search for Movies/Tv shows and Episodes
+* Filter By Yeay of release
+* Filter by type (Movie, TV, epidodes
+* Like Movies
+* Mark as Watched
+* Mark as Favorite
+* Add to Watch List

+* Comment on Movie
+* Get recommendation of similar movies

+---

-The application is created using Bootstrap for a basic UI
+The application is created using Bootstrap for a basic UI, and Ruby on Rails

 ---